alangmartini/Crystal-Kemal-Jennifer-Layered-API/README.md

 Although it seems like a effort duplication, it facilitates unit testing.
 It also makes it easier to know which modules are being used.

+### Why absolute and not relative

+With the frequent refactoring and folder structure changes, it was becoming messy to use relative importations.

 ## Why Class or Module

 Found empiricately that using modules